-Sid Weighell was removed by the "left" of his union and branded "traitor".
-But, despite his rhetoric, Knapp is no better.
+Sid Weighell was removed by the "left" of his union and branded "traitor" But, despite his rhetoric, Knapp as no better.
 He does not fool us with his calls for reinstatement or declarations against driver-only trains!
-It was nim and his executive cronies who, while opposing the introduction of this new operation at the NUR's '83 AGM, pushed through the McCarthy plan for restructuring the railways with the future loss of 34000 jobs - a plan which driver-only trains go partway to fulfill.
+It was him and his executive cronies who, while opposing the introduction of this new operation at the NUR's '83 AGM, pushed through the McCarthy plan for restructuring the railways with the future loss of 34000 jobs - a plan which driver-only trains go partway to fulfill.
 The same NUR leadership defeated the 120 guards on the Bedford-St. Pancras line, forcing them after an 18-month struggle to accept the first driver-only operated service!
 Only 65 guards now work on that line.
 During the miners' strike sabotaged any possibility of joint action between rail workers and miners.
-He accepted a measly 5% wage-rise when many rail workers were keen for strike action.
-He ignored and then condemned the courageous actions of his members at Coalville and Margam, for example.
-He instructed the guards in Scotland and S.Wales to comply with the BR ultimatum of August 16th by returning to work.
-It is not just the political power or the privileges of the union leaders that makes the unions our class enemies.
-The unions are part of the capitalist system, selling our labour power to the bosses, and selling the bosses' "austerity programmes" back to us.
-They are capitalism's pimps, and we must have no hesitation in striking at them as much as at the government or the state.
+He accepted a measly petition for both passengers and freight.
+Carefully selected testimonies by irate "commuters" showed the lack of support from the public that the strke could expect.
+The spectre of the miners' defeat was waved for all to see.
+MEMORIES OF '82 Memories of 1982 and the futility of following the unions were a powerful factor in defeating the strike.
+Then, railworkers were attacked together, and though they had the same need to defend themselves, they were divided by their ASLEF or NUR membership cards.
+When BR unilaterally imposed flexible rostering, ASLEF struck.
+The NUR, instead of showing solidarity, (though many of its members did), actually distributed propaganda in support of flexible rostering, having already accepted it.
+ASLEF caved in and went to arbitration, calling off the strike.
+In June, the NUR struck in support of a pay claim and against redundancies.
+Its then general secretary Sid Weighell had already been secretly negociating the scrapping of all guard jobs on trains with BR.
+ASLEF instructed its members to cross the picket lines!
+The The strike collapsed.
+Then, amazingly, the next day, ASLEF came out on strike, as BR turned its attention on the drivers regarding flexible rostering, with the ultimatum 'accept it or be sacked'!
+This time it was the TUC who called the strike off.
+Divided and bewildered, the workers were easily defeated by their "own" unions!